-Phase One: We’ll ask how resource and power affect people’s ability to drive social change, and identify some ‘burning issues’ that civil society at large can address.
+We’ll ask how resource and power affect people’s ability to drive social change, and identify some ‘burning issues’ that civil society at large can address.
 (Spring and Summer 2020)

-Phase Two: Using insights from Phase One, we’ll ask ‘what does civil society at large need to do to make sure power is better shared?’
+Using insights from Phase One, we’ll ask ‘what does civil society at large need to do to make sure power is better shared?’
 How can both ‘lived’ and ‘learned’ experience work meaningfully together to drive social change?
 What are the practical steps to get there?
 (From Summer 2020)

-Phase three: Based on learning from earlier phases, we’ll ask ‘how could this strengthen one particular social change goal (such as decent, affordable rented housing, or food poverty in London)?’
+Based on learning from earlier phases, we’ll ask ‘how could this strengthen one particular social change goal (such as decent, affordable rented housing, or food poverty in London)?’
 We’ll ask what all of Phase One and Phase Two learnings mean in practice in this deep dive enquiry.
 (From January 2021)